A77 road: History

 In 2022, a bypass opened at Maybole.
-The bypass was constructed to the west of the town and was initially intended to open in Summer 2021.
+The bypass was constructed to the west of the town from 2019 and was initially intended to open in Summer 2021.
 The bypass is expected to improve traffic flow and decrease traffic through Maybole's town centre.

 The A77 was formerly part of the Euroroute system, and comprised route E111.

 Proposed developments

 Further minor improvements are planned with no dates published for: